kkdt/ansible-sandbox/README.md

     [vagrant@dev00] $ ssh bs01
     ```

+5. To kill all servers: `vagrant destroy -f`

 # Ansible

 This project sets up the following servers for Ansible to run playbooks against.